HIV Treatment Guidelines

 There is much more information in the guidelines, including other possible drug regimens, what drugs not to take, and what types of resistance tests to use.
 There is also a lot of information on other aspects of HIV care and treatment, including adherence, drug side effects and interactions, special considerations for people with liver or kidney problems, treatment for people who have used and are resistant to many HIV drugs, and treatment when you have HIV and other infections, including tuberculosis, hepatitis B, or hepatitis C. For women living with HIV, the guidelines contain important information on pregnancy and women-specific treatment issues.

-The guidelines are a set of recommendations to help you and your health care provider understand your treatment choices.
+The guidelines are a set of recommendations to help you and your healthcare provider understand your treatment choices.
 They are based on the most up-to-date information from studies and clinical trials.
 But remember, they are only general suggestions.
-It is okay for you and your health care provider to choose therapies for your specific situation.
+It is okay for you and your healthcare provider to choose therapies for your specific situation.
 Use the guidelines as a resource to help you and your provider make well-informed treatment decisions that are right for you.

 0